 Dates: June 23-25, June 30-July 2, July 7-8, 2022

-Tickets: Single Day Festival Passes (no admission to featured concerts) $25, 3-day $60, Amphitheater concerts start at approximately $66 for lawn seats.
+Tickets: Single-day festival Passes (no admission to featured concerts) are $25, 3-day passes are $60, and lawn seats for Amphitheater concerts start at approximately $66.

-It’s no longer the world’s largest music festival but Summerfest is a massive event.
-In fact, by drawing an estimated 900,000 fans, it’s still the largest music fest in the U.S. Moreover, it’s held over not one, not two but three weekends.
-To that end, Summerfest is bringing some huge names in the music business.
-For starters on the opening weekend, you’ll have Jason Aldean, Justin Beiber, Lil Wayne, Wiz Khalifa and Wu-Tang Clan.
-Next up are Machine Gun Kelly, Halsey and an act to be named later.
-Not to be outdone, the final weekend will have Thomas Rhett, Backstreet Boys and British rocker Rod Stewart.
-If that’s not enough, also appearing are Avril Lavigne, John Fogerty, The Black Crowes and Steve Aoki.
-Throw in Ann Wilson of Heart, Steve Miller Band, the Commodores and Boyz II Men and you get the idea.
-Paid parking is available although the best way to Summerfest may be with the Hop Streetcar.
+It’s no longer the world’s largest music festival, but Summerfest is a massive event.
+In fact, by drawing an estimated 900,000 fans, it’s still the most significant music fest in the U.S. Moreover, it’s held over not one, not two, but three weekends.
+To that end, Summerfest is bringing some huge names to the music business.
+Jason Aldean, Justin Beiber, Lil Wayne, Wiz Khalifa, and Wu-Tang Clan will be on the opening weekend.
+Next are Machine Gun Kelly, Halsey, and an act to be named later.
+Not to be outdone, the final weekend will have Thomas Rhett, Backstreet Boys, and British rocker Rod Stewart.
+If that’s not enough, Avril Lavigne, John Fogerty, The Black Crowes, and Steve Aoki also appear.
+Throw in Ann Wilson of Heart, Steve Miller Band, the Commodores, and Boyz II Men, and you get the idea.
+Paid parking is available, although the best way to Summerfest may be to use the Hop Streetcar.

 Bonus Choice